larsbratholm/openmm-torch_loading_bug/README.md

-# openmm-torch_parallel_bug
+# openmm-torch_loading_bug
-Reproducable example highlighting an issue with parallelization of openmm-torch models.
+Reproducable example highlighting an issue occuring when models are loaded with openmm-torch.